yarisvt/tyk-docs/tyk-docs/content/transform-traffic/endpoint-designer.md

 This plugin allows you to mock responses for an API endpoint.
 This can be useful when creating a new API, or when making a development API available to an external team.

-> **Note**: In order for mocks to be enabled, the path must also be in a list, we recommend adding the path to a whitelist.
-If this isn't done, then the mock will not be saved on update.
+> **Note**: In order for mocks to be enabled, the path must also be in a list.
+We recommend adding the path to a whitelist.
+If this isn't done, then the mock will not be saved on an update.

 **API Blueprint**: If you have imported an API Blueprint definition, and selected the mocks option in the importer, then your whole API will be a white list.